Lafetz/quest-micro/README.md

-# QUEST
+# QUEST-MICRO

-Go microservice, organized in a monorepo structure using gRPC, REST APIs, and kafka to facilitate interactions between services.The system is designed to demonstrate how these technologies can be integrated to build a scalable and efficient distributed architecture.
+Go microservice, organized in a monorepo structure using gRPC and REST APIs to facilitate interactions between services.The system is designed to demonstrate how these technologies can be integrated to build a scalable and efficient distributed architecture.

 ## Diagram

 <img width="1028" alt="image" src="https://raw.githubusercontent.com/Lafetz/quest-demo/main/docs/diagram.png">